Mike Tomlin: Coaching tree

+Broadcasting career

+On April 26, 2026, NBC Sports announced that Tomlin would join the panel of Football Night in America beginning in the 2026 NFL season.

 Personal life

-Tomlin met his wife, Kiya, while they were students at The College of William & Mary.
-They have three children together and reside in Squirrel Hill.
+Tomlin met his wife, Kiya, while they were students at the College of William & Mary, where Kiya was a gymnast.
+They have three children together: Dino, who played football at Maryland and Boston College, Mason, who played football at Columbia, and Harley, who is a gymnast at Georgia.

 Tomlin is a Christian who attends a Christian and Missionary Alliance church.